ankit-nautiyal/humanity-founders-frontend/README.md

 # ReferralHub

-A modern web application for business referral management built with React and Tailwind CSS.
+A modern web application for business referral management built with React.js and Tailwind CSS.

 ## Overview